Germany's Most Advanced Weapons Systems

 |A V-1 preserved in a museum in Auckland, NZ - The War Memorial Museum (author's photo).|

 The V-1 was developed at Peenemünde Army Research Centre on the Baltic coast by the German Luftwaffe under the leadership of Werhner von Braun.
 The concept originated in the 1920s, with the pioneering rocketry work of Dr. Robert Goddard and Hermann Oberth.
-It combined two elements that were not banned as research by Germany, rockets and gliders, so the underlying technology could be developed freely.
+It combined two elements that were not banned as research by Germany.
+While military aircraft were banned under the Treaty of Versailles, that was not the case for rockets or gliders.
+So, the underlying technology could be developed freely within Germany and not furtively in the Netherlands or Soviet Union as was done with Luftwaffe airplane projects.
 Engineer Fritz Gosslau began work on pilotless aircraft in 1936 for Argus Motoren, an auto/plane engine manufacturer.
 In 1939, the company submitted a proposal to the RLM (German Air Ministry) headed by Hermann Goering to create a pilotless weapon carrying a 2200 pound warhead up to 310 miles.
 Once the RLM accepted, Argus formed a consortium with Lorentz AG and Arado Flugzeugwerke to develop the missile.